 Clip may not be representative of the Blu-ray version

-So that’s the Death Wish (2018) Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s the Death Wish (2018) blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook.

 Summary: Death Wish (2018) Blu-ray Review